puffproject/docs/README.md

 _Puff_ uses keycloak as a user management and authentication solution.
 More information about Keycloak can be found on their [offical docs page](https://www.keycloak.org/docs/latest/index.html).
 In order to authenticate and send requests locally you'll need to setup your own keycloak server:

 **As a Docker container**:
+* Download the realm settings, configuration and clients using the [realm.json](keycloak/realm.json) file located in the keycloak folder.
 ```
 docker run -p 8180:8080 \
  --name keycloak \